UserPFP/UserPFP/db/readme.md

 This is the file that dist.css is built from.
 Badges and avatars are based on user ID, more in template.css

+The data file is now formatted differently.
+All files must be uploaded to coolesding's repository correctly.
+How to do that is shown in the [readme there](https://github.com/coolesding/hosting/blob/main/README.md).
+All user ID's will point towards this repository, unless there is more behind it than just image hosting (For example shiggy.fun, it will display a random image each time the link is requested).

 ## dist.css

 This is the CSS code users import, here the data from data.json is used according to template.css.